 2.1 Study Area

 This study was conducted in Ntungamo district (Fig. 1) located in south-western Uganda; between latitudes 0ᵒ35’ and 1ᵒ15’south and longitudes 30ᵒ05’ East [32] at an elevation of 1300-1560 m.a.s.l [33].
 The district has a bimodal distribution of rainfall (800-1500 mm) falling between March to mid-May, and September to December.
-It also experiences a mean annual temperature of 26oC and mean annual minimum of 14.5oC.
-High temperatures are recorded in the months of January – February and June- August which correspond to dry spells [33, 32].
-Ntungamo borders with Kabale district in the south, Rukungiri district in the west, Shema and Mitooma districts in the north, Mbarara district in the northeast, Isingiro district in the east, the Republic of Tanzania and Rwanda in the south east.
-It has 15 sub-counties, three (3) town councils and one (1) municipality with thee (3) divisions [32].
+It also experiences a mean annual temperature of 26oC and a mean annual minimum of 14.5oC.
+High temperatures are recorded in January – February and June- August which correspond to dry spells [33, 32].
+Ntungamo borders with Kabale district in the south, the Rukungiri district in the west, the Shema and Mitooma districts in the north, the Mbarara district in the northeast, the Isingiro district in the east, the Republic of Tanzania and Rwanda in the southeast.
+It has 15 sub-counties, three (3) town councils, and one (1) municipality with three (3) divisions [32].

 Figure 1: Location of Ntungamo district in south-western Uganda